fatualux/python-notes/src/chapters/methods/class_methods.md

 - **Factory Methods**: Use class methods to provide alternative ways to instantiate objects, especially when the initialization logic is complex.
 - **Keep Methods Focused**: Ensure class methods are clear in their purpose and only handle class-level operations.

-### Summary

-Class methods provide a way to define methods that operate on the class itself rather than on instances.
-They are useful for class-level operations and alternative constructors, enhancing the flexibility and organization of your class-based code.